sileneundula/SlinkyRFCs/SlinkyL1RFCs/Whitepaper.md

-# SlinkyNet: A Novel, Layer-1, Decentralized, Peer-To-Peer Network That Interacts With The BorneoEcosystem To Deliver A New Internet Experience Seperate
+# SlinkyNet: A Novel, Layer-1, Decentralized, Peer-To-Peer Network That Interacts With The BorneoEcosystem To Deliver A New Internet Experience Seperate From Other Constructions

 **Author:** `silene`